Hunger marketing: Emotional decision making

 Emotional decision making, in contrast, occurs when individuals make choices based on intuition or feelings, often without careful consideration.
 Because individuals are influenced by numerous stimuli, they may make impulsive decisions.
 This may lead to a lack of knowledge concerning alternative options, insufficient time to research or calculate, and unreasonable thinking.
 Consequently, many businesses aim to encourage irrational spending.

 Techniques

 Three representative techniques of hunger marketing are described below: limited stock, time limit, and special discounts.

 Limited stock

 Limited stock represents a prominent example of "hunger marketing" and directly and profoundly impacts consumers as one of the strongest causal factors.
 Many companies have not adequately supplied their products, leading consumers to perceive them as high-quality and popular due to their scarcity.
 This strategy often results in increased reputation.
 Xiaomi employs a strong strategy of inadequate supply to facilitate efficient inventory management, control shipping costs, and stimulate demand.
 By limiting their supply, companies can create rumors that the item they sell is exceptional and increase its value and price.
 People waiting in long lines or a product selling out in a short time give the illusion that the item is extraordinary.
-It is important to note that this statement is subjective and lacks objective evidence to support these claims.
+This statement is subjective and lacks objective evidence to support these claims.